intothev01d/intothev01d.github.io/resume.md

 **Software Engineer 1 - MedHost - Franklin, TN**
 *May 2014 - May 2015*

-- Led transition of frontend architecture over to Marionette.js
+- Led transition of front-end architecture over to Marionette.js
 - Implemented coding standards and best practices for JavaScript
-- Worked on performance improvements and refactoring code on frontend
+- Worked on performance improvements and refactoring code on front-end
 - Designed and implemented business logic features for a web application built with Backbone.js, jQuery, Less, and Bootstrap
 - Integrated new features into existing parts of the application
 - Fixed various bugs related to layout and functionality